XinYaanZyoy/XinYaanZyoy.github.io/menu/whoami.md

 - Scientist, that's a name recognized by my mid school classmates.
 - Pythagoras, that's a name recognized by my junior high classmates.
 - Astronaut, that's a name recognized by my past residential surrounding people.
+- Einstine, that's  a name recognized by my college classmates.

 so, i've no name, then how do one identify me? none needs to! because, they(my physical surrounding) always try to identify what i ain't, not what i'm!

-and hens i need to clarify here what i actually am! as mentioned before; i don't know! but let me try to list down what i think i really am and am not...
+and hence i need to clarify here what i actually am! as mentioned before; i don't know! but let me try to list down what i think i really am and am not...
 > ### I ...
 - ain't physical body, of which radiation you'd observe,
 - ain't mouth words, of which sound you'd hear,